Cameron-Blake/MainPortfolio/README.md

   ## Description

-  This is a new and upgraded version of my portfolio with my 2 projects showing and 3 extra homeworks to show off.
+  This is a new and upgraded version of my portfolio with my 2 projects showing and 3 extra homeworks to show the work I learnt during my Full Stack Coding Certification Bootcamp.

   ## Table of Contents